 Opal Dancey Memorial Foundation

 All M.Div. students with financial need are encouraged to apply for this scholarship.
-Criteria: the candidate must be a full time student and plan to attend an accredited theological seminary located within the Great Lakes Region (CTS meets eligibility requirement) or be a resident of the Great Lakes Region and plan to attend an accredited theological seminary outside of the region.
+Criteria: the candidate must be a full time student and plan to attend an accredited theological seminary located within the Great Lakes Region (CTSFW meets eligibility requirement) or be a resident of the Great Lakes Region and plan to attend an accredited theological seminary outside of the region.
 The Great Lakes Region is considered to include the following states: Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin.
 Click here for more information or to go to the online application form.
 Online application form is due by April 15.